Logiqx/gps-guides/sessions/contacts/paul/README.md

 ### Garmin Fenix 6

+Firmware 19.20.

 This watch uses the same Sony GPS as the COROS APEX Pro and VERTIX, etc.

 #### Speed Resolution

-Confirmed speed resolution to be 1 cm/s.
+Confirmed speed resolution to be 10 mm/s, lower than the 1 mm/s of Paul's Fenix 6 with 20.50 firmware.w